Dominant H-Eigenvectors of Tensor Kronecker Products Do Not Decouple: Counterexamples

 Consequently, the largest magnitude $H$-eigenvalue we would expect for the Kronecker product of $\cmB$ and $\cmA$ (if the theorem held for $H$-eigenvectors) is $1.034488761057$.

 The tensor Kronecker product $\cmC = \cmB \kron \cmA$ has entries

-This tensor has an $H$-eigenvector Since this value is larger than $1.0349$, we have a counterexample to our theorem.
+The \texttt{HomotopyContinuation.jl} software gives the following $H$-eigenvector One can easily verify this expression for an H-eigenvalue and vector pair holds computationally to machine precision.
+Since this value is larger (in magnitude) than $1.0349$, we have a counterexample.
 If we reshape this vector $\vx$ to a $2 \times 2$ matrix, then the matrix is rank $2$ (singular values 0.995, 0.105), which shows that it is \emph{not} the Kronecker product of two smaller vectors.